Students will demonstrate reading readiness by:

 Handwriting: Students will be learning basic manuscript strokes, letters and numerals.
 Even in today's digital world, handwriting skills are critical to students' academic success.
 There is a strong connection between handwriting proficiency and literacy.
 Students will be practicing using a proper pencil grip and working hard to form letters and numbers correctly.

 Fundations Phonics: Students will be taught carefully sequenced skills that include print knowledge, alphabet awareness, phonological awareness, phonemic awareness, decoding, vocabulary, fluency, and spelling.
 Critical thinking, speaking and listening skills are practiced during story time activities.

-Reading Workshop: Reading Workshop starts with a mini lesson, which focuses on teaching children various reading strategies.
-Students will then spend time reading with a partner, reading independently, and joining back together for what is called the group share.
+Reading Workshop: Reading Workshop starts with a mini lesson, which focuses on teaching children various reading strategies and introduces them to different types of texts.
+Students will then spend time reading with a partner, reading independently, and reading with their teacher.
 Students will participate in guided reading and confer with the teacher during this time block.
 The children will “book shop” once a week from the classroom library, choosing “just right books” at their reading level, as well as books that they choose on their own.

 Writing Workshop: During Writing Workshop, the teacher acts as a mentor author, modeling writing techniques and conferring with students as they move through the writing process.
 Students will be learning to write at least three types of text: narrative, opinion, and information texts.
 They will also be introduced to early versions of revision and editing.